 That Time I Was Broke and Spent $1,000 on Beer

-Although I did have a dorm room in Stockholm, I no longer had an apartment back home, and would be spending six weeks or so bumming around with family and friends before starting residency late June.
+Although I did have a dorm room in Stockholm, I no longer had an apartment back home, and I would be spending six weeks or so bumming around with family and friends before starting residency in late June.

 It would not be a stretch to say I was homeless, and I had a decidedly negative net worth.
 I was beyond broke.

-Yet, most every day for the better part of two months, I stepped off the Metro at Odenplan to join my classmates for a round or three of delicious nitrogenated ale, along with a plate of hummus and bread or mashed potatoes and meatballs.
+Yet, almost every day for the better part of two months, I stepped off the Metro at Odenplan to join my classmates for a round or three of delicious nitrogenated ale, along with a plate of hummus and bread or mashed potatoes and meatballs.
 Swedish meatballs.
 The cellar bar at Café Tranan, where apparently both Tupac and A Tribe Called Quest have performed, served us well and served us often.